ridiculous/drg/README.md

 ### drg:unpin

 Remove the versions from your Gemfile.
-Start fresh!
+A clean start!

 ```bash
 rake drg:unpin